 Curriculum

 The MESDA Summer Institute is a rigorous, hands-on, multi-disciplinary decorative arts and material culture field school for graduate students, museum professionals, and scholars.
 Using MESDA’s unparalleled collection and research resources, students learn methods of object-based analysis and interpretation and learn how to create compelling object- and place-based narratives across a range of media.
-The 2025 MESDA Summer Institute will focus on the Chesapeake, and use the objects, buildings, and landscapes of the region as its laboratory.

 At the end of the Summer Institute, students present their research at a public symposium.
 A footnoted text from their presentation will be added to MESDA’s collection files.
 Many student projects eventually mature into journal articles, theses, dissertations, books, and exhibitions.